niloydebbarma-code/allycat-rag-graprag/README.md

 # Chat With AI Alliance Website

+This example will show you how to:

+- crawl a website (we are using [thealliance.ai](https://thealliance.ai/))
-This example will show how to crawl a website, process the HTML, create embeddings in a vector database, and query them using a RAG archtecture.
+- process the HTML,
+- create embeddings in a vector database
+- and query them using a RAG archtecture.

-## Open Source Stack
+## Built on Open Source Stack

 1. Crawling a website: [Data Prep Kit Connector](https://github.com/data-prep-kit/data-prep-kit/blob/dev/data-connector-lib/doc/overview.md)
 2. Processing HTML --> MD:  [Docling](https://github.com/docling-project/docling)